-- Complying with legal and professional requirements. - Providing service users, electors, business ratepayers, local tax payers, Councillors and other interested parties with information about the Council's finances. - Demonstrating stewardship of public money.
+- · Complying with legal and professional requirements. - Providing service users, electors, business ratepayers, local tax payers, Councillors and other interested parties with information about the Council's finances. - Demonstrating stewardship of public money.

 Following the "Telling the Story" review of the presentation of local authority financial statements the CIPFA Code of Practice on Local Authority Accounting 2016/17 (the Code) changed the segmental reporting arrangements for the Comprehensive Income & Expenditure Statement (CI&ES) and introduced the Expenditure and Funding Analysis.
 Both the CI&ES and the Expenditure and Funding Analysis include a segmental analysis based on how the Council is structured, operates, monitors and manages financial performance.
-Previously the Council reported the cost of individual services in the CI&ES in accordance with the format specified in the Service Reporting Code of Practice (SeRCOP).